purpleidea/flabbergast/README.md

 The Flabbergast langauge would not be possible without the help of [Kyle](https://github.com/edarc) and Jonathan.

 The logo is the worst symbolic representation of contextual lookup, previously called inside-out lookup.

+## Alternatives
+You may be interested in [Jsonnet](http://google.github.io/jsonnet), which is inspired by the same forces, but takes design decisions in very different ways.